-4 provides for appropriate performance outcomes, standards and measurement criteria under Part 3 of the EPBC Act SEABED DISTURBANCE Environmental performance outcomes: EPO2 is set out on pg 132 and states: "No permanent disturbance to benthic habitats beyond the physical footprint of the gas export pipeline route, as relevant to both direct and indirect sources of disturbance to the seabed and associated benthic habitats".
+1 Environment Plan Matters protected SEARED DISTURBANCE 4 Environment Plan provides for appropriate performance outcomes, standards and measurement criteria Matters protected under Part 3 of the EPBC Act SEABED DISTURBANCE Environmental performance outcomes: EPO2 is set out on pg 132 and states: "No permanent disturbance to benthic habitats beyond the physical footprint of the gas export pipeline route, as relevant to both direct and indirect sources of disturbance to the seabed and associated benthic habitats".
 In general the intent of this EPO appears appropriate.
 Though it requires further support and definition through defining the acceptable level and providing EIA content to demonstrate that level of impact will be met (not exceeded).
 For example, the intent of the EPO is not clear with respect to how direct and indirect sources of disturbance at to be taken into account.
-Also the physical the physical footprint of the GEP is not adequately defined to ensure the titleholder is able to measure compliance.
+Also the physical the physical footprint oof the GEP is not adequately defined to ensure the titleholder is able to measure compliance.
 For example is the footprint of the route that area over-topped by the pipeline itself or does this include span rectification and other associated works?
 ISSUE - the EPO for seabed disturbance requires clarification to ensure performance is measurable Environmental performance standards: EPS 2.2.1 - Proposed gas export pipeline route to be surveyed and confirmed prior to installation.
 This EPS is not appropriate because it is not clearly connected to the performance required by the relevant control measure to reduced impacts to ALARP.
 EPS 2.6.1 - Initiation anchoring plan developed based on pre-lay survey information and include: Requirement for trained and experienced vessel crews • Continuous monitoring of anchor wire tensions to prevent anchor drag on seabed during pipelay • Review of initiation anchor plan to verify anchor location avoids sensitive habitat.
 Is not an appropriate EPS because it does not set a standard of performance connected with the intent of the control to avoid sensitive habitats.
 Further the language uses means the EPS is not easily monitored for compliance (e.g. senstive habitat is not defined).
-LIGHT EMISSIONS EPO4 - No significant impacts to marine fauna from the gas 5 Environment Plan includes appropriate implementation strategy and monitoring, recording and reporting arrangements General OPEP (Letter 5.1) - Section 4.1.1 has been updated to include the definition of a facility that aligns with the requirements of Schedule 3 Clause 4 of the Act (e.g. COPA is control agency for any oil spills arising from any vessel undertaking or being prepared for pipelay activities).
-OPP includes spill notifications to AMP and response priorities consider AMP values (s7.3 OPP)
+LIGHT EMISSIONS EPO4 - No significant impacts to marine fauna from the g 5 Environment Plan General NOISE EMISSIONS EPO3 - No significant impacts to marine fauna from noise generated during the gas export pipeline installation campaign.
+Further information is needed to form a judgement on whether this EPO is appropriate.
+OPEP (Letter 5.1) - Section 4.1.1 has been updated to include the definition of a facility that ر includes appropriate implementation strategy and monitoring, recording and reporting Gelici di aligns with the requirements of Schedule 3 Clause 4 of the Act (e.g. COPA is control agency for any oil spills arising from any vessel undertaking or being prepared for pipelay activities) OPP includes spill notifications to AMP and response priorities consider AMP values (s7.3 OPP)